iam-tusharsinghbisht/Assignment-Contify/README.md

   ```

 ### 1.2 Define Terraform Configuration
-- You need to be in smae directory as `main.tf`.
+- You need to be in same directory as Infrastrucute/`main.tf`.

 - VPC, subnets, NAT Gateway, EC2 instances, ALB, RDS for PostgreSQL, and S3 bucket are inside modules folder for better management.